Pot smell leads Gastonia Police to large drug stash, two accused dealers

 GASTONIA, N.C.
 (QUEEN CITY NEWS) — A Kannapolis man and a Gastonia woman are in trouble after a motel room bust involving six different kinds of drugs, authorities said.

-Gastonia Police Department officers say 45-year-old William Meeks and 40-year-old Michelle Bailey are facing drug trafficking offenses after officers executed a search warrant on a motel room.
+Gastonia Police said William Meeks, 45, and Michelle Bailey, 40, are facing drug trafficking offenses after officers executed a search warrant on their motel room.

+Gastonia officers located the room and identified the occupants as Meeks and Bailey.
+While speaking with the pair, officers said they observed suspected narcotics in the room.

 Officers obtained a search warrant for the motel room.
-They found close to a quarter pound of Fentanyl, 87 grams of methamphetamine, 67 grams of cocaine, 50 grams of MDMA (ecstasy), 20 grams of marijuana, 5 grams of crack cocaine, and over $1,000 in cash.
+They found close to a quarter pound of Fentanyl, 87 grams of methamphetamine, 67 grams of cocaine, 50 grams of MDMA (ecstasy), 20 grams of marijuana, five grams of crack cocaine, and more than $1,000 in cash.

 BE THE FIRST TO KNOW: Sign up here for QC News Alerts and get breaking news sent straight to your inbox